Opinion | 30 years after Milli Vanilli hoax was exposed, we owe them an apology

 Throughout the '70s and '80s, musicians who appeared on television variety shows were generally lip-syncing their music because that was the norm.
 TV execs wanted, and still want, no surprises.
 Even the first Bon Jovi single “Runaway” was a demo performed by Jon Bon Jovi and studio musicians before he had assembled his band, so the video is their mimed performance to someone else's tracks.

 By the dawn of the new millennium, the harsh reality was that the vocal pitch correction tool Auto-Tune, the digital editing software Pro Tools and lip-synced performances had seeped into mainstream pop music.
-Over the last two decades, numerous pop divas have lip-synced their own performances (notably Britney Spears) or used Auto-Tune.
+Over the last two decades, numerous pop divas have lip-synced their own performances (notably Britney Spears, as well as Mariah Carey and Ashlee Simpson) or used Auto-Tune.
 Many rock bands regularly use vocal or instrumental backing tracks.
 And, unfortunately, T-Pain exploited Auto-Tune when he didn't need to and ushered in a loathsome trend for people who likely just couldn't sing.
 (Cher came first, though, with “Believe” in 1998.)

 Yet it was Milli Vanilli who became the villains of fabricated pop music.
 In retrospect, the scandal should never have been as big as it became.
 It’s true that they were lip-synching to someone else’s voices and not their own, but there’s no denying that pop music today is a thoroughly phony affair.
 I frown upon cheating during musical performances, but if my views were so widely shared in 1990, why are we not concerned with the artificial music being made today?